escape/escape/README.md

 ## My political views — as code

-**We stand in a gray zone between democracy and autocracy.
-The choice is ours.** See below for tools to understand, engage, and influence:
+**We find ourselves in a gray zone straddling democracy and authoritarianism.
+The choice is ours.** See below for tools to understand, engage, empower civic engagement and uphold human rights — to escape manufactured realities and reclaim effective political power:

 ### ↓ My repos